 The Pituitary Tumors Program at Cleveland Clinic Abu Dhabi provides specialized care and support for people diagnosed with Pituitary Tumors.

-We offer every patient a dedicated team of medical experts to support them, and their family, throughout their cancer journey.
-Our integrated approach includes a vast team of endocrinologists, neuro-radiologists, interventional neuro-radiologists, neuro-rehabilitation specialists, orbital ophthalmologists, researchers, clinical care coordinators and nurses, all working together to offer the best personalized science and technology, one patient at a time.
-The multidisciplinary meet daily to discuss each patient’s needs, their progress and to decide the best treatment plan.
+We offer every patient a dedicated team of medical experts to support them, and their family, throughout their treatment journey.
+Our integrated approach includes a vast team of endocrinologists, neuro-radiologists, interventional neuro-radiologists, neuro-rehabilitation specialists, ophthalmologists, researchers, clinical care coordinators and nurses, all working together to offer the best personalized science and technology, one patient at a time.
+The multidisciplinary team meets daily to discuss each patient’s needs, their progress and to decide the best treatment plan.

-A pituitary tumor or adenoma is a growth on the pituitary gland.
+A pituitary tumor or adenoma is a growth on the pituitary gland, which is located at the base of the brain and is responsible for hormone production that regulates many important functions in the body.
 Most pituitary tumors are benign (not cancer) and grow slowly.
 This means they do not spread to other parts of the body.
+Pituitary adenomas can be classified based on their size into microadenomas (< 1 cm) and macroadenomas (> 1 cm).

 The symptoms of pituitary tumors vary depending on its mass effect and whether hormones are released.
 General symptoms include:

 If a pituitary tumor is suspected by your doctor, they will review all your symptoms and medical history and perform a thorough physical exam.
-Blood tests may be done to check hormone levels.
+A detailed eye examination including visual acuity and visual field testing may need to be performed.
+Blood tests will be done to check your hormone levels.
+Imaging with a pituitary MRI can identify any form of growth on the pituitary gland.

 Surgery, medication, radiation or any combination of these treatments are usually offered to people with pituitary tumors.

-Pituitary tumors have not been linked to any specific known risk factors, meaning at present, there is no known way to prevent them.
+Pituitary tumors have not been linked to any specific known risk factors.
+At present, there is no known way to prevent them.

 Our Pituitary Tumors Program doctors have extensive expertise in the field of pituitary adenomas, and provide excellent, Patients First medical care based on current US and international guidelines.
 Caregivers involved in patient care for this program includes: